Past Projects

 -

-Emerging from a public governance evidence review, and applied uniquely to the distinct nature of children, we worked on a Whole-of-Government Approach to Advance Child Well-Being.
+Commissioned by the OECD to lead a public governance evidence review applied uniquely to the distinct nature of children, we developed a Whole-of-Government Approach to Advance Child Well-Being.

 The Approach draws on the existing literature – both academic and the applied strategic and policy documents of many governments – and is informed further through interviews with a range of expert government policymakers to present the primary elements of a whole-of-government and whole-of-nation approach with and for children, and future generations.